-An individual who is, according to national law or practices, recognized as an employee of the reporting organization.
+An individual who is, according to national law or practices, recognized as earning a wage or salary as an employee of the reporting organization, (including seconded staff.)

 Supervised worker

 An individual who performs regular work on-site for, or on behalf of, the reporting organization but is not recognized as an employee under national law or practice.